notxcharles/Body-Composition-Analysis/Academic Journal Article/main.typ

 #heading(level: 2)[Hypotheses]

-- *$H_0$ (Null Hypothesis):* Exercise has no effect on body weight changes day-to-day when controlling for calorific intake and when daily carbohydrate content is less than 100g
+- *$H_0$ (Null Hypothesis):* Exercise has no effect on body weight changes day-to-day when controlling for calorific intake and when daily carbohydrate content is less than or equal to 100g
-- *$H_1$ (Alternative Hypothesis):* Exercise has an effect on body weight changes day-to-day when controlling for calorific intake and when daily carbohydrate content is less than 100g
+- *$H_1$ (Alternative Hypothesis):* Exercise has an effect on body weight changes day-to-day when controlling for calorific intake and when daily carbohydrate content is less than or equal to 100g

 #heading[Methods]